Ybazli/iblog/readme.md

 - Google Analytic API for dashboard
 - Admin Middleware dosent work
 - slug uniqueable
+- Prefix for admin and blog is config file and each one have a helper for call
+- add addTag method in post model

 []-Write more test case

+[]- Refactor Post addTag method

 []- visual config file and setting

-[]-admin email address is an array in config file
+- admin email address is an array in config file

-[]-change admin middleware and remove is_admin in user table
+- change admin middleware and remove is_admin in user table

-[]- modify isAdmin method
+- modify isAdmin method

 []-routes clean up

-[]-Remove some colomn on post table
+- Remove some colomn on post table

 []-Category & Tag C.R.U.D